Nick Perri

 Nicholas Perri (born May 15, 1984) is an American musician, singer, songwriter, and producer.
 He is frontman for Philadelphia rock group Nick Perri & The Underground Thieves, as well as founding member of previous groups Silvertide, Mount Holly, and SINAI.
 Perri has also played for Perry Farrell, Matt Sorum, younger sister Christina Perri, Jimmy Gnecco, Shinedown, Dorothy, and others.

 Perri is a platinum-selling songwriter, and in 2016, produced a Transformers compilation album for Hasbro and Sony.
 In addition, Perri has placed music in movies, TV shows, and commercials including advertisements for the NHL, the WB Network, Theraflu, Squarespace, and others.
-He also appeared and performed in the M. Night Shyamalan film Lady in the Water, and provided two songs to the film's soundtrack.
+He appeared and performed in the M. Night Shyamalan film Lady in the Water, and provided two songs to the film's soundtrack.

-Perri has also become one of the new faces of Gibson Guitars, having recently debuted their 60th Anniversary 1959 Gibson Les Paul.
+Perri is one of the faces of Gibson Guitars, having debuted their 60th Anniversary 1959 Gibson Les Paul.

 Personal life

 Perri is the son, and older child of Mary and Dante Perri.
 He grew up in Bensalem, Pennsylvania, a Philadelphia suburb with his parents and younger sister, singer-songwriter Christina Perri.
 He attended Father Judge High School and Bensalem High School and was involved in the theater department.
 In his junior year, he had the starring role in The King and I. He married Misi Bauman in 2011, and their daughter, Tesla, was born in 2014.